robinfaro/ODE_Solver/README.md

 - Each input parameter begins with a **key** (e.g., `Number of equations:`, `Function combination:`).
 - The system will continue parsing subsequent lines as part of the current parameter until another key is encountered.
 - This format allows multi-line entries for parameters such as `Function combination`, `Derivative combination`, `Initial Condition`, and matrix `A`.
+- Input matrices and vectors can contain numerical values in either decimal floating-point format or fractional representation.

 ---